MinhHungPhan/containers/docker-certified-associate/01-docker-community-edition/10-namespaces-and-cgroups/README.md

 The control groups (cgroups) ensure that the container's resource usage is limited according to the specified constraints.
 In this case, the container will be restricted to a maximum of 128MB of memory and will use only 50% of one CPU core.

+## Cgroup vs Namespace

+A Linux namespace limits what a process can see, while a cgroup limits what a process can access.
+Namespaces wrap global resources to provide an isolated instance of that resource to a process, while cgroups limit a process's access to system resources.

+Let's say we have a container running a database application.
+We want to isolate the resources used by the database application from the rest of the system to prevent it from consuming too many resources and impacting other applications.

+To achieve this, we can use a combination of Linux namespaces and cgroups.
+We can use the mount namespace to isolate the container's file system, the network namespace to isolate its network stack, and the PID namespace to isolate its process tree.

+Then, we can use cgroups to limit the amount of CPU, memory, and disk I/O that the container's processes can use.
+This will prevent the database application from consuming too many resources and impacting other applications running on the system.

 ```plaintext
 Container A:
 +-----------+